Set It Off (film): Plot

-Francesca "Frankie" Sutton (Fox) is a Los Angeles bank teller who is fired after a robbery, because she recognized one of the robbers, although she did not personally know him.
-Frankie goes to work at Luther's Janitorial Services with her three best friends, Lida "Stony" Newsom (Pinkett), Cleopatra "Cleo" Sims (Latifah), and Tisean "T.T."
-Williams (Elise).
+Los Angeles bank teller Francesca "Frankie" Sutton is fired after a robbery, because she recognized one of the robbers from her Southern Californian neighborhood; investigating, Detective Strode falsely implicates her as an inside accomplice.
+Frankie is forced to take a menial job at Luther's Janitorial Services with her three best friends, Lida "Stony" Newsom, Cleopatra "Cleo" Sims, and Tisean "T.T."
+Williams.
 The owner, Luther, treats them with disrespect and pays them paltry wages.

-Tired of working a low-paying job, Cleo explains that they should rob a bank themselves.
-Frankie agrees, but Stony and T.T. are reluctant.
-However, after Stony's younger brother is gunned down by the police in a case of mistaken identity and T.T.'s son is taken away from her by Child Protective Services, they too now have the motivation to join the robbery.
+Tired of being mistreated, Frankie plans to commit a bank robbery with her friends.
+Cleo agrees, but Stony and T.T. are reluctant.
+Then Stevie, Stony's younger brother, is gunned down by the police after being mistakenly identified as one of the robbers.
+Meanwhile, T.T.'s son is taken away from her by Child Protective Services, after he is accidentally poisoned at her workplace (T.T. had brought him with her, because she couldn't afford a babysitter).
+In view of all this, T.T. and Stony agree to join the robbery.

-While casing a bank with T.T., Stony meets bank manager Keith Weston, whom she starts dating.
-The four women embark on a series of successful bank robberies, due to Frankie's inside knowledge of bank protocol with money and security.
-An investigation by LAPD Detective Strode ensues.
-Strode suspects that Cleo (because of her prior convictions), Frankie (because of her inadvertent connection to the earlier robbery and subsequent firing) and Stony (because of her brother's death) are involved.
-But his superior refuses to allow him to bring them in for questioning because he doesn't feel the evidence is sufficient.
+While casing a bank with T.T., Stony hits it off with Keith Weston...the bank's manager.
+He and Stony begin dating.
+The four women embark on a series of successful bank robberies due to Frankie's inside knowledge of bank protocol with money and security.
+An investigation by the LAPD ensues.
+Detective Strode suspects that Cleo (because of her prior convictions), Frankie (because of her inadvertent connection to the earlier robbery and subsequent firing) and Stony (because of her brother's death) are involved.
+Yet he is unable to bring any of them in, since Frankie's careful planning has left him without sufficient evidence.

-Concerned with the safety of their money, the four women stash the money in an air vent at one of their work sites.
-However, when Cleo, Frankie, and T.T. show up for work one day and find a new boss in charge, they quickly realize that Luther has discovered the money and fled with it.
-While Stony attends a banking event with Keith, the three women track Luther to a motel, where he is sleeping with a prostitute.
+Concerned with the safety of their money, the four women stash the loot in an air vent at one of their work sites.
+Then Cleo, Frankie, and T.T. discover they have a new boss overseeing their janitorial work.
+They realize that Luther has discovered the loot and fled with it.

-The women demand the return of their money, but Luther refuses to give it up and pulls a gun on Cleo, forcing T.T. to shoot him dead in self-defense.
-Cleo is soon brought in by Strode over for questioning for Luther's murder, but manages to intimidate the prostitute into not identifying her.
-Later, after hearing what happened, Stony is disappointed with Frankie and T.T. about the missing money and Luther's death.
-They debate robbing another bank, but Stony is reluctant.
-Eventually, Frankie and Cleo persuade her and T.T. that they need to rob another bank and leave town the next day.